 4. Stay hydrated

 When it is warm outside, it is easy to become dehydrated.
 Drink plenty of fluids before and during yard work.
-Take a break and sit in the shade if you start to feel lightheaded.
+If you start to feel lightheaded, take a break and sit in the shade.

 “Many people spend hours working in the yard without taking a break to refuel,” she says.
 “This can lead to lightheadedness and dehydration, which should be taken seriously, especially for seniors who can end up in a doctor’s office for something that could have been easily avoided.”